 In this article, we’ll discuss what paid social media is, the components of a paid social media strategy, and the top social media platforms for running paid ads.

 What is paid social media?

 Every social media channel is different.
-Twitter offers short-form content, Instagram focuses heavily on visual-based content, Facebook has its own marketplace, and LinkedIn is the home of networking professionals.
+Twitter offers short-form content, Instagram focuses heavily on visual content, Facebook has its own marketplace for shopping enthusiasts, and LinkedIn is the home of networking professionals.

 As such, paid social media on each platform differs, and should, depending on the campaign and audience.

 Here, we're going to explore some quick strategies that will help you decide how to use paid social to the benefit of your brand.

 A paid social media strategy leverages external marketing activities on social media channels that support PPC advertising.
 It involves using the ad tools native to those social media channels to create, schedule, and post targeted ads that will reach a specific market.
 The objectives of a paid social media strategy may include awareness, consideration, or conversions.

 Having a paid social media strategy can optimize a marketing budget that might not be substantial enough to promote a large brand through traditional media channels.
 If your business is working with a limited budget to reach hefty ROI goals, look no further.
 We've gathered the important things you’ll need to know about using paid social media ads.

 To create a paid social media strategy, you’ll want to start with two critical items: An objective and a budget.

 Setting the objective for your paid social media strategy gives your subsequent tactics a direction to work with and a goal to achieve.
 Think of this strategy as a road trip.
 You start your journey at your house with the goal of making it to your destination by a certain time.
 Paid social ads work the same way — your audience is starting their journey with your brand on their newsfeed and your goal is to lead them to the destination — a content offer on your website, an email subscription form, or even your social media profile itself.